 Securities brokerage, dealing, investment advice, and related services(1)

 Outpatient care (partial)

 Traveler accommodation services

 Note: All data are subject to revision 4 months after originally published.

-The Producer Price Index for final demand increased 0.5 percent in April.
+The Producer Price Index for final demand declined 0.5 percent in December.
 Prices for final

-demand goods advanced 1.3 percent, and the index for final demand services was unchanged.
+demand goods decreased 1.6 percent, and the index for final demand services rose 0.1 percent.